 Like wedding invitations, the purpose of this resource package is to get people to show up at the right time with the right gear.
 Within this package you should:

-- List the hotels in the area – You’re most familiar with your area.
+- List the hotels in the area – Keep in mind that you’re most familiar with your area.
 By making sure everyone is as close to the site as possible you will save time.
 You can also save money by working with hotels to get a reduced rate.

 - List safety requirements – Provide a list of all the safety training requirements for your site.